 I know what you’re thinking… why in my right mind would I venture all the way to Iceland for just four days?
 Well, that is precisely what I did.
-My friend was having a milestone birthday, lives in London and had just a short amount of time to vacation from her full time gig in the television industry.
-I told her to “pick anywhere in the world” that she really wanted to go and we’d dive head first into a whirlwind four day trip in said destination.
-She chose Iceland.
-If you too only have limited time off work, limited funds (this country is damn expensive) or just love the thrill of adrenaline, then here’s how much we packed in to four days on the ground in Iceland.
+My friend was having a milestone birthday and she lives in London.
+I told her to “pick anywhere in the world” that she really wanted to go and we’d dive headfirst into a whirlwind four-day trip.
+She chose a stopover in Iceland with an ongoing visit to New York City.
+If you too only have limited time off work, limited funds (this country is damn expensive) or just love the thrill of adrenaline, then here’s how much we packed into four days on the ground in Iceland.

 First stop: Reykjavik.
 This is the capital of Iceland and the landing place for all international flights.
 Therefore you can’t miss it (and nor should you), this is a pretty cool city to explore for half a day or if you choose to base yourself here, there are plenty of restaurants, cafes and bars you should visit in the evenings when you’ve used up your daylight hours adventuring.